wendyverdonk93/docs/content/api/gateways/get_gateway.md

 __country__ | string

-Customer’s provided country code in [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) format e.g. ‘NL’.
-This will provide a local bank account to the customer to pay to, where available.
+Customer’s country code in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format e.g. `NL`.
+Optional.

 __currency__ | string

 The currency [ISO-4217](https://www.iso.org/iso-4217-currency-codes.html) you want the customer to pay with.
+Optional.

 __amount__ | integer

 The amount (in cents) that the customer needs to pay.
+Optional.

 {{% /description %}}